Royal Institution of Chartered Surveyors: BCIS

 BCIS, the Building Cost Information Service, was established in 1962 and provides independent cost and price information to the construction industry and others needing comprehensive, accurate and independent data.
+It was spun out of RICS in 2022, becoming an independent company.

 Isurv

 Isurv is an online information service for expertise in natural and built environments.
 Launched by the RICS in September 2003, it provides insight from verified legal experts and industry practitioners relating to construction.

 Rental valuation of public houses, bars, restaurants and nightclubs in England and Wales

 The primary RICS professional guidance on this subject is covered at VPGA 4 Valuation.
-It provides practical assistance to valuers dealing with public houses which are valued and assessed in a completely different way other commercial businesses.
+It provides practical assistance to valuers dealing with public houses which are valued and assessed in a completely different way than other commercial businesses.

 Public houses are valued by the profits method of valuation, often referred to as Fair Maintainable Trade Or Turnover (FMT).
 The FMT method applies to tens of thousands of commercial properties in England and Wales and is the basis of rateable valuation by the Valuation Office Agency, who also follow this method.
 RICS guidance ('The Red Book') emphasises that a valuer specialising in such valuations are regularly involved in the market, as practical knowledge of the factors affecting the market is essential to analysis of comparable transactions.